-Educate your staff on the specific requirements surrounding incident-to services and billing.
+Incident to is not allowed in a hospital setting just a free standing physician office.
+Hospitals should continue to educate your staff on the specific requirements surrounding incident-to services and billing.
 Make sure documentation supports the incident-to service.
 You may have to revise your documentation templates and workflows to make sure you are being compliant.

 Evaluation and management services (multiple issues)

-Trends in coding of claims
+Trends in Coding of Claims

-The OIG is continues to review E/M services for aberrant billing patterns.
+The OIG continues to review E/M services for aberrant billing patterns.
 The goal is to confirm that the appropriate level and type of E/M service is being billed.

 This is a continued review of practices related to the number of follow-up E/M services provided by physicians as part of the global surgery period to determine whether the practices have changed since the global surgery fee concept was introduced.

 This is a natural addition related to the review of global surgery periods.
 The only way to pull a service out of the global window for separate payment is to append a modifier (i.e. 24, 57).
 The OIG wants to determine if services provided during a global surgical period and billed with any of the aforementioned modifiers are being reimbursed appropriately.
-The concern is that the application of one of these modifiers is correctly identifying the service billed as being outside/unrelated to the global procedure.
+The concern is that the application of one of these modifiers is correctly identifying the service billed as being outside and/or unrelated to the global procedure.